xamvvm/xamvvm/README.md

 - **Easy to use.
 Just declare your pages as `PF[PageType]` classes and have access to all features**
 - **ViewModel oriented Navigation**
+- **Automatic wiring of BindingContext**
-- **Simple ViewModel and Page messaging**
+- **Simple ViewModel and Page messaging** (Page-Page, Page-ViewModel, ViewModel-Page, ViewModel-ViewModel)
-- **Pages / ViewModels caching** - more responsive UI experience
+- **Pages / ViewModels caching** - more responsive UI experience!
 - **Pure ViewModels - only requirement is `INotifyPropertyChanged` or `IBaseMessagable` implementation (when view model has to receive messages)**
+- **You're not limited to any concrete implementation of Pages, ViewModels or PageFactory (which is just a one, small file!)**
 - **Fluent style extensions methods to write less code**
 - Helper classes with `INotifyPropertyChanged` implementation *(Fody `INotifyPropertyChanged` compatible)*:
   - `BaseViewModel` for ViewModels.
 It implements `INotifyPropertyChanged`, `IBaseMessagable`) and has `PageFactory` property which is an alias to `PF.Factory` static property.
   - `BaseModel` for Models.
 It implements `INotifyPropertyChanged`.
-- Every page has access to typed ViewModel instance which is automatically instantiated
+- Every page has access to typed ViewModel instance which is automatically instantiated and wired to BindingContext
 - Pages have override methods to respond / intercept navigation (eg. PageFactoryPushing, PageFactoryPushed, etc.)
 - Not limited to any concrete implementation of Pages, ViewModels or PageFactory
 - Strongly typed classes / methods